Mephilis7/PlayerManager/README.txt

 Commands:
 ---------
 /pman - Shows help
+/pman hide <player> - Hides a player.
+Not able to be seen anywhere.
 /pman info <player|ip> - Shows information about the specified player.
 /pman list - Shows all connected players with their gamemode.
 /pman set <property> <player> <value> - Setting of various properties per player.
+/pman show <player> - Shows a hidden player again.
 /pman reload - Reloads the config.yml